2026 – 2028 Mahoning Trumbull Community Partners Community Health Improvement Plan

 In 2021, The Mahoning Trumbull Community Health Partners (MTCHP) contracted with the North Carolina Institute of Public Health at the UNC Gillings School of Global Public Health for the facilitation and development of the 2022 Mahoning Trumbull Community Health Needs Assessment and Community Health Improvement Plan.

-Mahoning County 2022 Community Health Improvement Plan Priorities:
+Mahoning County 2026 Community Health Improvement Plan Priorities:

-PRIORITY #2: Access to Care
+PRIORITY #1: Access to Healthcare

-PRIORITY #3: Community Conditions and Safety
+PRIORITY #2: Community Safety

 Resources: